sponticelli/Ludo-AudioFlux/README.md

 # Ludo-AudioFlux

-A powerful, extensible audio system for Unity3D that provides professional-grade music and sound effects management with zero breaking changes to existing code.
+A powerful, extensible audio system for Unity3D

 ## Overview